 times anti-allergenic properties.

-Following is a list of Flavonoids or Bioflavonoids:
+Following is a list of Bioflavonoids and their sources:

 Rutin and Hesperidin are essential bioflavonoids and accessory nutrients to form a Vitamin C Complex